SuperNEMO-DBD/cadfael-deployment/README.md

 is not listed and you'd like support for it, please see the section on [manually installing CadfaelBrew](#installing-cadfaelbrew-by-hand) for further instructions.

 ## Deprecated
-Supported on a 'best effort' basis, largely to allow us on older cluster systems.
+Supported on a 'best effort' basis, largely to allow use on older cluster systems.

 - RHEL/CentOS/Scientific Linux 5.X